hellenike/textbook/docs/topics/genitive/index.md

 ### The genitive case

 As noted briefly above, the genitive case shows a connection between that noun and another noun.
 We can start with some broad categories of connection that are represented by the genitive.
-Notice that different uses may use the same words, such as "of" in English: that provides ease of tranlsation, but we should nevertheless pay attention to what the relationship is.
-Translation of the genitive is also not *restricted* to using "of" and considering how English expresses that same idea is a good habit to get into as you practice translating.
+Notice that different uses may result in using similar words in English translation, such as "of": that coincidence provides ease of tranlsation, but we should nevertheless pay attention to what the relationship is.
+Translation of the genitive is also not *restricted* to using "of" and considering how English expresses that same relationship between nouns is a good habit to get into as you practice translating.

 #### Some general uses of the genitive

-*Possession*: the genitive case represents the possessor of the other noun.
+*Possessive genitive*: the genitive case represents the possessor of the other noun.
 As such, it can be translated into English with the preposition "of" or with the possessive marker "'s".
 Example: ἡ τοῦ ἀνδρὸς οἰκία "the house of the man" or "the man's house."
 Possessive genitives are usually placed in attributive position.
-*Partitive genitive* or *Genitive of the whole*:
+*Partitive genitive* or *Genitive of the whole*: the genitive expresses a group or a "whole" and the noun it is modifying is part of or one among that group.
+Example: ἡ βελτίστη γυνὴ πασῶν "the best wife of all."
+The partitive genitive is generally in the predicate position.
-*Subjective or objective genitive*: when a noun is related to a verb, the genitive can express either the subject or the object of that verbal idea
+*Subjective genitive* or *objective genitive*: when a noun is related to a verb, the genitive can express either the subject or the object of that verbal idea.
+Understanding the difference between them, even if the same phrasing is used to express each, allows for greater clarity.
+For example, in the English phrase "the fear of the Athenians," are the Athenians the ones fearing (subjective genitive) or the ones bring feared by someone else (objective genitive)?
+You would have to tell from context, and you can see that it does make a difference in meaning.
+- Subjective genitives, when the genitive is the "doer" of the implied action of the other noun, is usually in attributive position.
+Example: ἡ τοῦ παιδίου βοά "the cry of the baby" or "the baby's cry"
+- Objective genitives, when the genitive represents the object of the implied action, is usually in the predicate position.
+Example: πάνιων τῶν κακῶν ἡ αἰτία "the cause of all my problems"

-Other uses we will meet later in this module:
+Other uses of the genitive we will meet later in this module, when the genitive is used with prepositions:
-*Motion away or separation*
+*Motion away* or *separation*
 *Agent*

+More uses will be introduced and discussed in future modules.